 In Module #8 participants will deal with the requirement to review and evaluate regulations and regulatory programs.
 More importantly, the session will also be an opportunity to discuss how to listen, learn and incorporate changes in a regulatory program based on feedback from stakeholders and partners.

 In Module #9 participants will integrate and synthesize the experience of the program and give consideration to the way forward for regulation in Canada.

-The Program will also seek to use complementary events to explore complex and timely topics related to the program goals with a Critical Conversation at Carleton University on the Relationship between First Nations and Resource Development.
+The Program will also seek to use complementary events to explore complex and timely topics related to the program goals with a Critical Conversation at Carleton University.